bkuczenski/EPA_PSM_antelope/README.md

  * [lca-tools](https://github.com/bkuczenski/lca-tools), a.k.a. giant antelope pre-release bundle.
 Please check out `strike-uuids` branch for current work.
  * [lca_disclosures](https://github.com/pjamesjoyce/lca_disclosures).
 Please check out `typed_flows` branch for current work.

-The requirements for these tools are fairly extensive:
+The requirements for these tools are not light:

- - python 3.6
+ - python 3.6+
- - scipy (for background matrix computation)
+ - scipy (for background matrix computation-- not strictly needed for this project)
- - pandas (required by `lca_disclosures`)
+ - pandas (required by `lca_disclosures` for excel output)
  - lxml
  - xlrd
  - XlsxWriter
- - pylzma, if direct access to 7z archives is desired
- - six (though python2 is probably not supported)
- - perhaps others.
-I will update this after testing.
+ - python-magic
+ - pylzma (though it doesn't work for modern 7z archives, ecoinvent 3.4 and later)

+This worked on my system in a new virtualenv.

 Future plans include breaking `lca-tools` into several distinct packages:

  - `antelope-interface`, which defines the interface superclasses and has no dependencies
  - `antelope-catalog`, which supports all basic functionality and requires only file I/O packages like lxml and xlrd
  - `antelope-background`, which performs the background matrix construction ([partial ordering](https://doi.org/10.1007/s11367-015-0972-x)) and requires `scipy`.
 The idea is for this package to be optional, with users instead having the option to use remote resources via Web-based API to perform background computations.

+### Installation

 For the moment, installation is as follows: